 We’ve all done it — opened up our closet door and sighed deeply, feeling a bit overwhelmed.
-Every piece of clothing is stuffed in this space and, most of the time, it is unorganized.
-It can be stressful seeing this kind of clutter day in and day out.
+Every piece of clothing is stuffed inside, creating an unorganized mess.
+It's stressful seeing that kind of clutter day in and day out.

-If you’re planning on moving your residence anytime soon (like moving in with your new spouse!) well-organized spaces such as closets and storage, can make a huge difference with the transition.
+If you’re planning on moving house anytime soon, (like moving in with your new spouse!) well-organized spaces such as closets and storage, can make a huge difference with the transition.
 After all, with everything you have on your mind during a move (and wedding planning), do you really want to be organizing at the same time?

-There are some very simple things you can do to clear out the clutter from any closet and make your daily life easier and more enjoyable.
+These simple tips to clear out the clutter from any closet will make your daily life easier and more enjoyable.

 What Should I Have in My Closet?